jdsvg/cpp/README.md

-Here you will find the basic scripts developed for 'conceptos_basicos'
+Here you will find the basic scripts developed for 'condicionales'